Eastbourne: 21st century

-In 2009, the new Towner Gallery was opened, abutting the listed Congress Theatre built in 1963.
+In 2009, the new Towner Gallery was opened, abutting the listed Congress Theatre, built in 1963.

-One of the entrances to The Beacon shopping centre in 2024.

-In 2016–19 extensive remodelling work was undertaken to the prominent Arndale Centre, which takes up most of the town centre, and was originally built by Legal & General Assurance in the 1980s.

-The town’s retail area, including a pedestrianised road and The Beacon, the main shopping mall, which has a catchment of 300,000 people had an £85 million retail extension creating 570 jobs, it was renamed from The Arndale Centre to The Beacon in November 2018.
-The expanded centre, including a new cinema run by Cineworld.
+From 2016 to 2019, extensive remodelling work was undertaken to the prominent Arndale Centre, which takes up most of the town centre, and was originally built by Legal & General Assurance in the 1980s.
+The town's retail area, including a pedestrianised road and The Beacon, the main shopping centre, which has a catchment of 300,000 people, had an £85 million retail extension creating 570 jobs, it was renamed from the Arndale Centre to The Beacon in November 2018.
+The expanded centre includes a new cinema, run by Cineworld.

 On 22 November 2019, a fire broke out in the basement of the Claremont Hotel.
 The nearby Pier Hotel was also evacuated.

 Local history society

 Eastbourne Local History Society was founded in 1970.
 It is a charitable, not-for-profit organisation in whose objective is the pursuit and encouragement of an active interest in the study of the history of Eastbourne and its immediate environs and the dissemination of the outcome of such studies.

 As the major landowner, the Cavendish family has had strong connections with Eastbourne since the 18th century.
 The current president of the society is William Cavendish, Earl of Burlington.

 Containing over 1,500 articles about the history of Eastbourne, the Society's indexed journal, The Eastbourne Local Historian, is the major historical resource for the town and has been published quarterly since its inception in 1970.
 Over the years, the Society has published various books and booklets about the history of Eastbourne, twelve of which are currently in print.